Zjet95/reading-notes102/notes102/Class3Notes.md

 ## **4. What is Git?**

-> Git is a version-control system for tracking changes in computer files and coordinating work on those files among multiple people.
+> Git is a distributed version-control system for tracking changes in computer files and coordinating work on those files among multiple people.
 Git is a Distributed Version Control System.

 ## Things I want to know more about